-Parramatta, Australia’s second oldest settlement, is often recognized as a city of “firsts” .
+Parramatta, Australia’s second oldest settlement, is often recognised as a city of “firsts” .
 Rarely acknowledged among these “firsts” is a structure that holds a handful of firsts and honours of its own.
 Parramatta Dam remarkably holds the title of being the first large dam to be constructed in Australia; the first arch dam to be built in Australia; the only arch dam built of masonry blocks and Roman cement; one of two arch dams built by mathematical process in the world; the only ashlar* masonry arch dam built in Australia; and the first of 13 arch dams built by Department of Public Works which received world wide attention in 1909.
 In 1997 it was declared as a National Engineering Landmark.
 Almost 160 years after the foundation stone was laid the dam still stands proudly, providing visitors and residents a beautiful swimming location in Lake Parramatta.
 The excellent condition of the dam is testament to the high quality engineering that went into its design and construction.

 The need for a dam was a result of demands by residents of Parramatta for copious and quality drinking water.
 Drinking water was originally sourced from the Parramatta River weir at Marsden Street with water carts delivering water from the river to residential storage cisterns.
 By the 1840’s the town’s drinking water became a health risk because of pollution from tanneries, wool washing operations, the Female Factory, gaol, and Parramatta Hospital.
 The District Council petitioned the Legislative Council in 1848 and 1849 to provide funds to build a new reservoir.
 Funding was secured and two sites were put forward, Toongabbie Creek or Hunt’s Creek.
 The choice of the dam site became a furious factional fight and after considerable bitter debate work commenced in 1851 on land supplied by James Pye at Hunt’s Creek.
 John Stewart was awarded the tender for the construction project, however, differences between the contractor and the committee managing the work saw Stewart, and two subsequent builders give up their contracts.
 The project was again plunged into controversy.
 A new supervising committee was formed which accepted a fresh tender from Captain Percy Simpson who had designed an unusual circular dam.
 Simpson handed the design to civil engineer Mr E. O. Moriarty, with the building works awarded to Randall and Gibbons.